 Fulbright Scholar and Visiting Professor, Buskerud University College, Norway, 2007

 Visiting Professor, Universities of Huddersfield and Bournemouth, England, 2013

 Gerontology, interprofessional teamwork in health and social care, health care policy, family and community health

 Health promotion with older adults, interprofessional education, ethical issues in geriatric care, comparative geriatric health care policy, narrative gerontology, aging and disability

 Grant-funded research, education, and outreach projects supported by the National Institutes of Health, Bureau of Health Professions, Administration on Aging, Social Sciences and Humanities Research Council of Canada, Robert Wood Johnson Foundation, and Rhode Island Foundation

 Partnerships with Rhode Island Departments of Health, Elderly Affairs, and Mental Health, Retardation, and Hospitals in the development of health promotion programs, family support projects, intervention evaluation, and program and policy design

 Director, Rhode Island Geriatric Education Center

-Selected Publications (1995 to present): Clark, P. G. (in press).
+Clark, P. G. (2011).
 The narrative frame in discourse on aging: Understanding facts and values behind public policy.
-In G. Kenyon, E. Bohlmeijer, & W. Randall (Eds.), Storying later life: Issues, investigations, and interventions in narrative gerontology.
+In G. Kenyon, E. Bohlmeijer, & W. Randall (Eds.), Storying later life: Issues, investigations, and interventions in narrative gerontology (pp. 84-97).
 New York: Oxford University Press.